 (2) Career and technical courses determined to be equivalent to academic core courses, in full or in part, by the high school or school district shall be accepted as meeting core requirements, including graduation requirements, if the courses are recorded on the student's transcript using the equivalent academic high school department designation and title.
 Full or partial credit shall be recorded as appropriate.
 The high school or school district shall also issue and keep record of course completion certificates that demonstrate that the career and technical courses were successfully completed as needed for industry certification, college credit, or preapprenticeship, as applicable.
-The certificate shall be either part of the student's high school and beyond plan or the student's culminating project, as determined by the student.
+The certificate shall be part of the student's high school and beyond plan.
 The office of the superintendent of public instruction shall develop and make available electronic samples of certificates of course completion.

 (a) Through such initiatives as grants for high-demand career and technical education programs and participation in the Microsoft IT academy, the state has previously supported K-12 computer science education;

 (b) However, even though there were nearly sixty-five thousand student enrollments in high school computer science courses in the 2011-12 school year, more than half of those enrollments were in beginning or exploratory courses.
 Fewer than twelve hundred students enrolled in AP computer science courses;

 (c) National studies of K-12 computer science education indicate that, in part because computer science is not treated as an academic subject, students may not perceive advanced computer science as relevant to their future academic or career success;